jfahellemons/compose/README.md

 # compose test project

-This is an simple chat app build in compose with a room database.
+This is a simple chat app build in compose with a room database.

 Libraries used: